20 Law Internships for High School Students in 2025

 How to Find Mentors to Reach Out to for a High School Internship

-Law is one of the most difficult interest areas to find internships in during high school because most legal internships are only for students in law school.
-Even college students struggle a great deal to be hired by most law firms and government officials.
-Political campaigns and local government officials such as Alderman are much more likely to respond to your outreach than a lawyer or firm.
-Generally, university career advancement offices recommend that high school and undergraduate students who are interested in law look for internships at socially driven nonprofits or companies with missions that they care about.
-Writing and communication-heavy roles such as drafting grants or content creation tend to be the best preparation for a legal career.
+One avenue high schoolers can pursue is to reach out to political campaigns and local government officials, such as an Alderman, who are much more likely to respond than a lawyer or firm.
+Generally, university career advancement offices recommend that high school and undergraduate students interested in law search for internships at socially driven nonprofits or companies with missions that they care about.
+Writing and communication-heavy roles, such as drafting grants or content creation, are good preparation for a legal career.

 How to Structure and Send Outreach Emails